xaya/xaya_docs/blockchain.md

 ## Activation of Soft Forks

-Chimaera activates some of the soft forks introduced in Bitcoin over time immediately (from the genesis block), since we start with a fresh chain:
+Xyon activates some of the soft forks introduced in Bitcoin over time immediately (from the genesis block), since we start with a fresh chain:

 * [BIP 16](https://github.com/bitcoin/bips/blob/master/bip-0016.mediawiki)